WalletConnect/walletconnect-docs/docs/specs/servers/push/spec.md

 }
 ```

-This is sent whenever echo server encounters an error.
+This is sent whenever push server encounters an error.
 The `fields` property will only be available if it is a user provided field that caused the error.
 The `errors` property will only be available when we can provide more generic errors e.g. Postgres error.